ilyaqznetsow/awesome-telegram-gifts/README.md

 *Ready-to-use bots and applications that implement Telegram Gifts functionality*

-- [Gifts Buyer](https://github.com/bohd4nx/Gifts-Buyer#readme) - An automated Telegram userbot that purchases new gifts as they become available in the Telegram store. `Python`
+- [Gifts Buyer](https://github.com/bohd4nx/Gifts-Buyer#readme) - An automated Telegram userbot that purchases new gifts as they become available in the Telegram store.
-- [Telegram Gifts Radar](https://github.com/maxktz/telegram-gifts-radar#readme) - A Telegram userbot that monitors and notifies about new Telegram gifts in real-time. `Python`
+- [Telegram Gifts Radar](https://github.com/maxktz/telegram-gifts-radar#readme) - A Telegram userbot that monitors and notifies about new Telegram gifts in real-time.

 ---